Medium Madness: How to Pick the Right One

-Cons: Acrylic binders usually contain ammonia, and though considered nontoxic, can cause sensitivity with some people, especially when used without proper ventilation.
+Cons: Acrylic binders usually contain ammonia.
+And although considered nontoxic, this can cause sensitivity with some people, especially when used without proper ventilation.

 Painting with Watercolor

-Pros: Watercolor naturally creates transparency, and its water-soluble nature allows for some changes even after it has dried.
+Pros: Watercolor naturally creates transparency.
+This medium’s water-soluble nature allows for some changes even after it has dried.

 Cons: Because watercolor is usually applied to paper, the paint will sink into and stain the surface, making the paint difficult to remove fully once dry.